From MozillaZine Knowledge Base

 The suggested solutions and workarounds in this section apply to Flash 11.3 and above

-As a workaround, you can disable Flash Protected Mode (see below) or you can downgrade the Flash plugin to a version previous to 11.3 (10.3 is recommended, for security reasons).
-To downgrade Flash, uninstall the Flash plugin via Windows Control Panel "Programs and Features" (or use Adobe's uninstaller), and then install the latest Flash 10.3 plugin (available here or from the Adobe Flash Player Distribution page) which includes all known security patches.
+As a workaround, you can disable Flash Protected Mode (see below) or you can downgrade the Flash plugin to a version previous to 11.3, such as Flash 11.2 or 10.3; however, older Flash versions have security vulnerabilities and may be blocklisted.
+To downgrade Flash, uninstall the Flash plugin via Windows Control Panel "Programs and Features" (or use Adobe's uninstaller), and then install the older plugin version.
 See Adobe's How do I revert to a previous version of Flash Player? page for details.
-If you wish to install Flash 11.2 because you need its features even though it's less secure, you can download an installer from Adobe's archive page but be aware that all Flash 11.2 versions are on the Add-ons Blocklist.
+Also note that the latest Flash 10.3 plugin installer was previously recommended because it included all known security patches.
+As of July 9, 2013, however, Flash 10.3 will no longer be maintained.

 Disabling Protected Mode in Flash 11.3